mom-ocean/mom-ocean.github.io/README.md

         `-- testcase_ocean_solo.pdf
 ```

-All static stuff like images and pdfs go in the `assets` folder.
+All static material like images and pdfs go in the `assets` folder.

 All top level pages (`home`, `docs`, `posts` and `contribute`) live in the `_pages` directory.

-Any new posts is just a new markdown file in the `_posts` directory with the date in the filename.
+New posts produce a new markdown file in the `_posts` directory with the date in the filename.

 Documentation for how to use this theme and customise it is available here: